Updated: Dec 22, 2022

 What else do I need to think about in terms of amenities?

 Your campervan is going to be your home away from home while you explore Iceland’s incredible landscapes.
-As such it’s worth thinking about the features that will provide extra comfort and ensure you are happy campers.
+As such, it’s worth thinking about the features that will provide extra comfort and ensure you are happy.
 A fully equipped campervan can make all the difference to your vacation.
 Unlike car rental, hiring a van gives you not just a means of transport but accommodation as well.
 The amenities on offer at the campsites you book will add to the camping experience as well, of course, so prepare and plan with this in mind.

 When it comes to sleeping, our rental packages offer sleeping bags as an option you can add in the extras section.
 The largest campervans we offer, such as the Renault Master, sleep five or six people.
 Having the option of a layout that is similar to the double beds you’re used to at home, rather than single or twins, can be something that adds to your comfort level.
 Remember, a good night’s sleep isn’t to be underestimated.
 No matter how great the scenery is, you won’t have a great time sightseeing if you have been deprived of a decent snooze the night before.
 Our bed linen package, an optional extra, includes a blanket, pillow, sheet and cover.

 Something else to consider is a gas stove.
 It’s not, strictly speaking, essential, as there are plenty of places you can grab a coffee or a hot meal.
 Many gas stations in Iceland, for example, have a restaurant or snack bar on site.
-But you don’t want to be on the road a long time searching for somewhere to stop and so the provision of a gas stove can be very convenient, or at least a back up if your Plan A doesn’t work out.
+But you don’t want to be on the road a long time searching for somewhere to stop and so the provision of a gas stove can be very convenient, or at least a backup if your Plan A doesn’t work out.

-For that reason, we include a gas stove as standard with all our campervans, though note that it’s not available if you rent one of our 4x4s with roof tent.
+For that reason, we include a gas stove as standard with all our campervans, though note that it’s not available if you rent one of our 4x4s with a roof tent.
 Whether you just want to heat up some soup or plan to cook a meal, a gas stove can be very handy to have on board, although don’t forget that if you are staying at one of Iceland’s formal campsites, many of them will have a grill or barbeque for shared use.
 And, for safety’s sake, never use a gas stove inside a vehicle.

-We are happy to provide pots and pans, cutlery and dinnerware too.
+We are happy to provide pots and pans, cutlery, and dinnerware too.
 That’s going to save a whole lot of space when it comes to packing, making it a very popular option with those who rent from us.
-Choose our Essentials Package and everything that you might consider the vital equipment you will need for a comfortable trip is now offered at a reduced price: sleeping bags, camping set, kitchenware, GPS, WiFi and unlimited extra drivers.
+Choose our Essentials Package and everything that you might consider the vital equipment you will need for a comfortable trip is now offered at a reduced price: sleeping bags, camping set, kitchenware, GPS, WiFi, and unlimited extra drivers.

-For travellers in the warmer months, there’s no better feeling than to throw open the doors to your campervan for an alfresco meal.
+For travelers in the warmer months, there’s no better feeling than to throw open the doors to your campervan for an alfresco meal.
 Our table and chairs set is just the ticket, meaning you can set up in minutes and be eating in style in next to no time.
 With the right clothing, if the sun’s shining and the wind’s dropped, you might even be tempted to eat outside in the winter too.

 Camping in comfort

 Camping in a campervan adds that extra bit of coziness compared to what you’d experience in a tent.
 The chance to experience a road trip in Iceland is one that many people have on their bucket list.
-With our packages, unlimited mileage and transparency when it comes to service fees and insurance options, you can rent safe in the knowledge that there’ll be no nasty surprises to mar your trip.
+With our packages, unlimited mileage, and transparency when it comes to service fees and insurance options, you can rent safe in the knowledge that there’ll be no nasty surprises to mar your trip.
 All you need is a credit card and that road trip dream can become a reality.
 What are you waiting for?